Arkay-1248/Do-Not-Go-Gentle/Readme.md

 DNGG uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called `Game Root`.
 You don’t need to copy anything at all.

 ### ENB
-DNGG is designed for use with an ENB and comes with [Solas Weathers](https://www.nexusmods.com/skyrimspecialedition/mods/49004), already activated and ready for use.
+DNGG is designed for use with an ENB and comes with [E.V.C.
+ENB]([(https://www.nexusmods.com/skyrimspecialedition/mods/71743)]), already activated and ready for use.
 The ENB has been custom tweaked for the list to match the intended look, feel and performance of the list.

+I have also included Heidel's Reshade, as I love the combined look with EVC ENB

 If you wish to install your own ENB, however, an ENB manager is included.
-Simply put your new ENB into a seperate folder in `AVOAE\Tools\ENB Organizer\Games\SkyrimSE\Presets`.
+Simply put your new ENB into a seperate folder in `DNGG\Tools\ENB Organizer\Games\SkyrimSE\Presets`.

 #### Using ENB Manager